Living From the Heart

 This also creates a more inclusive way of being where we are able to be present with a wider range of experience because we aren’t judging certain things as good and bad and shutting them out if we don’t like them.
 We are aware that the current season we are in is exactly that – just a season and we can allow it to move through us.

-We are capable of being with the darkness and challenge of life, because we don’t judge it as bad in the same way.
+This allows us to be capable of being with the darkness and challenge of life, because we don’t reject it or turn away from it in the same way.
 We can see that things like anger, depression, sadness or other modes of being are there to give us an important message in life.
 We can make space to listen to what they are telling us, without believing the mind’s fixed ideas about what that means about us and others.

 There is a sense of respect and sacredness held for all types of experience.

 One of the realisations of Buddhist mindfulness practices is emptiness.
 One of the outcomes of this realisation is the understanding that the way we look at the world, creates the world.
 It’s a realisation that holds a huge amount of value in it, but it’s important that it is understood as a subjective experience rather than an objective truth about reality.